-All students entering Stern as freshmen are required to complete the 4-unit Microeconomics course (ECON-UB 1).
-Students in the B.S. in Business program also complete a 4-unit international economics course, Economics of Global Business (ECON-UB 11).
+All students entering Stern as first year students are required to complete the 4-unit Microeconomics course (ECON-UB 1).
+Students in the BS in Business program also complete a 4-unit international economics course, economics of Global Business (ECON-UB 11).
 No credit is awarded for any prior Economics coursework or AP economics exams.
-Students in the B.S. in Business and Political Economy program will complete Intro to Macroeconomics (BPEP-UB 2) in lieu of Economics of Global Business.
+Students in the BS in Business and Political Economy program complete Intro to Macroeconomics (BPEP-UB 2) in lieu of Economics of Global Business.
 They may be eligible to use a 5 on AP Macroeconomics, a 7 on IB HL Economics, or an A on GCE A-Level Economics to substitute for BPEP-UB 2.
-Transfer students who do not enter Stern with an approved intermediate-level microeconomics course will be required to take either Competitive Analysis (ECON-UB 15) or Intermediate Microeconomics (ECON-UA 10) to satisfy this requirement.
+Transfer students who do not enter Stern with an approved intermediate-level microeconomics course will be required to take either Intermediate Microeconomics (ECON-UB 9) or Competitive Analysis (ECON-UB 15) at Stern or Intermediate Microeconomics (ECON-UA 10) at CAS to satisfy this requirement.
 Statistics:

 All students entering Stern are required to fulfill a 6-unit statistics requirement.
 Students are eligible to waive out of 4 of the 6 total unit requirements based on an appropriate score in AP Statistics.
-To be waived from the 4-unit portion of the requirement, eligible students may take a proficiency examination in the first semester they student arrive on campus.
+To be waived from the 4-unit portion of the requirement, eligible students may take a proficiency examination in the first semester they arrive on campus.
 Upon passing the examination, the 4 units from the usual statistics requirement are redistributed to electives.
-Regardless of advanced standing, all students must take the 2-unit course entitled Regression and Forecasting Models (STAT-UB 3).
+Regardless of advanced standing, all students must take the 2-unit course entitled Regression & Forecasting Models (STAT-UB 3).
 Writing/Exposition: